SIMMORSAL/Vextra/ReadMe.md

 The easiest way to get this website running on web is to use Vercel's (creator of NextJS) deployment tool.

-1- Push the code to a private GitHub or Gitlab repository.
+1. Push the code to a private GitHub or Gitlab repository.
-2- Go to [Vercel.com](https://vercel.com) and create an account, then import the repository.
+2. Go to [Vercel.com](https://vercel.com) and create an account, then import the repository.
-3- A few minutes after, you'll be presented with the links to your website.
+3. A few minutes later you'll be presented with the links to your website.

 If you want to deploy it on your own server, visit [this link](https://nextjs.org/docs/deployment) for more information.